 Is Sharaputdin Magomedov Related to Khabib?
 ‘Shara Bullet’ Speaks on Embracing Khabib’s Way of Life

 Light heavyweight fighter Sharaputdin Magomedov has always been very vocal about his admiration for Khabib Nurmagomedov.
-Although they hail from the same country the pair are not related at all.
+However, the pair are not related at all despite hailing from the same country.

-That doesn’t stop him from trying to follow ‘The Eagle’s’ way of life though.
-Like every other Russian fighter, ‘Bullet’ sees Nurmagomedov as a role model, the man who paved the way for athletes behind him.
+That doesn’t stop Magomedov from trying to follow ‘The Eagle’s’ way of life though.
+Like every other Russian fighter, ‘Bullet’ sees Nurmagomedov as a role model, the man who paved the way for other athletes like himself.

 ‘Bullet’ had once called ‘The Eagle’ an encyclopedia for him.
 Whenever he feels confused about what to do in a particular situation, he closes his eyes and thinks to himself, ‘What would Khabib do?‘.